rehsan-akturk/chatbot-project/README.md

 This project makes a chatbot that answers customer questions using an FAQ list from FunderPro.com.
 It uses the OpenAI API, a vector database (FAISS), and the data from a provided funderpro-faqs files.

 ## Requirements
--Python 3.10 or higher
+Python 3.10 or higher
--OpenAI API Key
+OpenAI API Key
--Flask
+Flask
--FAISS
+FAISS
--Required Python libraries (listed in requireme
+Required Python libraries (listed in requirement.txt)

 ## Setup